 Opposition to dog consumption grew in the 20th century, as some started to regard eating dogs as barbaric.
 In response, the Korean dog meat industry decided to re-brand.
 The name of the soup was changed from gaejangguk, which literally means “dog meat soup,” to the far less barbaric bosintang, or “stamina soup.”
 There!
 All better, right?

-In modern day Korea, there are hundreds of restaurants throughout the country that specialize in serving dog meat soup and thousands with dog meat on the menu.
+In modern-day Korea, there are hundreds of restaurants throughout the country that specialize in serving dog meat soup and thousands with dog meat on the menu.
 Korean nationalists have gradually become more vocal in their support of the dog meat industry, in part as a reaction to international opposition.
-Many Koreans resent foreign judgement and consider eating dogs as integral to their cultural identity.
+Many Koreans resent foreign judgment and consider eating dogs as integral to their cultural identity.

 Dogs = Pets + Food